pacifly/PADOG/README.md

 analysis method called PADOG that downplays the importance of genes that apear often accross the sets of genes to be analyzed.
-The package provides also a benchmark for gene set analysis methods in terms of sensitivity and ranking using 24 public datasets from KEGGdzPathwaysGEO package.
+The package provides also a benchmark for gene set analysis methods in terms of sensitivity, ranking, null p values, and FDR  using 24 public datasets from KEGGdzPathwaysGEO package.

 [Tarca, Adi L., et al. "Down-weighting overlapping genes improves gene set analysis."
 BMC bioinformatics 13.1 (2012): 136.](http://www.biomedcentral.com/1471-2105/13/136)